Harry Styles New Single: Will One Direction’s Rock Star Stun Directioners On April 7? [Opinion]

 One Direction’s Departure From Pop: Liam Payne, Harry Styles, And Niall Horan

-Harry Styles is busy creating One Direction’s new image, and on April 7, if all goes right, the music world will respect Styles and One Direction on a whole new level.
+Harry Styles is busy creating One Direction’s new image, and on April 7, if all goes right, the music world will respect Styles and One Direction on a whole other level of being blown away.

-The One Direction star’s new album will soon follow this single, and there are also strong rumors of a Harry Styles solo tour.
+The One Direction star’s new album will soon follow this single, then there are strong rumors of a Harry Styles solo tour.
 Directioners are going to be so excited as they will have so many tours and albums from all five One Direction singers.
-Zayn Malik, Niall Horan, Louis Tomlinson, and Liam Payne also have new music coming out in 2017.
+Zayn Malik, Niall Horan, Louis Tomlinson and Liam Payne also have new music coming out in 2017.

 One Direction’s Harry Styles new album will be out soon after the April 7 single, and it is going to rock the Directioners’ world.